solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/intro.md

         <Card
             to="/getting-started/development-setup"
             header={{
-                label: "Developing for the dApp Store",
+                label: "Development Setup",
                 translateId: "develop-card-header",
             }}
             body={{
-                label: "A technical resource on developing and testing an Android app to launch on the dApp Store",
+                label: "A guide to setup an Android device or emulator and start building for the dApp Store.",
                 translateId: "develop-card-body",
             }}
         iconPath="img/solana-mobile-stack-logo.png"